12yanogden/errors/README.md

 # errors
-Helper functions for handling errors in Go
+Helper functions for handling errors in Go.